exogen/layup/README.md

 * You shouldn’t have to add individual styling properties (like `mb` or `marginBottom`) to every component you write just because there’s different whitespace around them sometimes.
-* Using the `margin` property for layout is often arbitrary anyway, and is antiquated for UI layout.
-It rarely makes sense for elements to own the whitespace separating them.
+* Using the `margin` property for layout is often arbitrary and doesn’t make sense for UI layout.
+Only in rare circumstances should UI elements own the whitespace separating them.

 ### What’s wrong with margin?